Have you ever felt you are of two worlds, but neither of those worlds are truly yours?

 This discussion flowed into Jesse’s main point that “everyone understands what diversity is, but real inclusion is difficult to achieve.”
 A few of the key takeaways were:

 Lingo Live believes in language as action.
-It’s what drives us to support companies in moving away from diversity and exclusion into diversity and inclusion.
+It’s part of our company mission ensure that inclusion efforts don’t fall short for tech companies around the globe, that every employee is given the chance to speak in their authentic voice.
 So join us in making it clear from the get-go that diversity and inclusion are important.
 Let’s set the precedent for the next generation of employees at our companies!

 – Rachel Zolotarsky, Talent & Operations Manager, Learning & Community Team, Lingo Live